 Exporting epics from a project

-Epics can also be exported using the Export CSV option in the MORE tab in the top nav.
+Epics can also be exported using the Export CSV option in the MORE tab in the top nav (you will need to deselect all options except for Epics).
 All epics in the project are exported.

 Exporting an epic does not export the stories in an epic, unless the requested export also includes stories, as described in Exporting an entire project.
 To export only the stories in an epic, see Exporting stories in an epic.